djordjepmihajlovic/djordjepmihajlovic/README.md

 # Djordje P. Mihajlovic @ github.com

-Masters of physics student, MPhys (Hons), graduated from the University of Edinburgh.
+Theoretical Physics, MPhys (Hons), graduated from the University of Edinburgh.
+Currently a PhD student with [AGQ CDT](https://www.agq-cdt.org) & [TAPLab](https://www2.ph.ed.ac.uk/~dmichiel/) @ University of Edinburgh
 Interested in mathematical and computational techniques used to solve problems motivated by scientific theory.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Current areas of focus are computational physics, specifically applying machine learning methods to learn more about physical systems (see my PyKnot repository for my masters project on identifying knot invariants via ML).
+Current areas of focus are computational mathematics, specifically applying machine learning methods to learn more about knots and knot invariants (see my PyKnot repository for work on identifying knot invariants via ML).